UARK-AICV/UARK-AICV.github.io/_pages/home.md

 ![]({{ site.url }}{{ site.baseurl }}/images/lab_logo1.png){: style="width: 170px; float: left;margin-right: 20px; border: 10px"}

 The AICV Lab aims to advance research in computer vision, robotics, and medical imaging.
-Over the past few years, we made a rapid progress in those fields.
+Over the past few years, we have made significant progress in these fields through our cutting-edge research and collaboration with leading experts in the field.
+Our work has resulted in numerous publications in top-tier conferences and journals, and we continue to push the boundaries of what is possible with our advanced machine learning techniques, particularly in the areas of deep neural networks.
+We are excited to continue our research and contribute to the field of computer vision, robotics, and medical imaging.

 Here is the three main areas of interest of our lab: